Your Pet, Your Pill: A Book Review

 What I liked and appreciated about Your Pet, Your Pill was that it was entertaining and explored the benefits of pets’ impact on us physically.
 Additionally, in sharing many of the stories and topics, Dr. Muller begins each chapter with an informational fun fact or science-based snippet of information for the reader.
 I personally appreciated reading evidence-based information and learning along the way.

-Learning about the many ways in which animals impact our lives beyond joy and laughter was very encouraging, and uplifting.
-By the time I finished reading the book I gained an even deeper love and appreciation for animals.
+Learning about the many ways animals impact our lives beyond joy and laughter was very encouraging and uplifting.
 They give us purpose, strength, and unconditional love.
-It is my opinion that pets are OUR teachers for many of the important lessons we learn in life.
+By the time I finished reading the book, I had gained an even deeper love and appreciation for animals.

 Conclusion

 Do you like inspirational reading?
 Are you aware of how pets positively impact our well-being?
 How has your pet changed your life?
-Share your thoughts in the comments below.

 Great review of this book, it looks very inspirational.
 I can relate to it on several levels, but especially the second part, Pets and Health.
 I have seen this not only in my own lifelong love and bond with my pets, but as a Therapy Dog team with Icy.
 I’m amazed at the effect she has on children, elderly, and all the folks in between that we’ve visited.
 Thanks for sharing about this book.